Maumagnaguagno/maumagnaguagno.github.io/ruby.md

 h[2] += 1 #=> {2=>1}
 ```

-Note that if the default value is not a boolean or numeric object the behavior is probably not what one would expect, as the same instance is always returned.
+If the default value is not a boolean or numeric object, the behavior is probably not what one would expect, as the same instance is always returned.

 ```ruby
 h = Hash.new('a')